octobercms/docs/2.x/setup/updating.md

 If want to upgrade a v1 website to use v2, you may use the [official deployment plugin](https://octobercms.com/plugin/rainlab-deploy) as a solution to upgrading your website.
 Always **take a complete site backup** before performing these steps.

-1. Install October CMS v2 locally on your machine
+1. Install or upgrade to October CMS v2 locally on your machine
-1. Deploy the Beacon files to the v1 site you want to upgrade
+2. Deploy the Beacon files to the v1 site you want to upgrade
-1. The Deploy plugin will attempt to upgrade the site
+3. The Deploy plugin will attempt to upgrade the site during its first deployment

 ## Bleeding Edge Updates